bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## Layout

-A data dictionary CSV file contains a header row plus _one row for each column_ in the datafile (a row in a data dictionary describes a column in a data file).
-Thus, if a datafile has five columns in it (corresponding to five variables), the data dictionary for such a datafile will contain _six_ rows – one header row plus five further rows.
+A data dictionary CSV file contains a header row plus _one row for each column_ in a target datafile (a row in a data dictionary describes a column in a data file).
+Thus, if a datafile has five columns in it (corresponding to five variables), the data dictionary for that datafile will contain _six_ rows – one header row plus five further non-header rows that describe the five columns.

+### Data Dictionary Row Ordering

+The ordering of rows in a data dictionary is SIGNIFICANT.
+The ordering of rows in a data dictionary must correspond to the ordering columns in a target datafile.
+Thus, the first non-header row in a data dictionary file describes the first column in a target datafile, the second non-header row in a data dictionary describes the second column in a datafile, and so on.

+### Data Dictionary Columns

 The data dictionary header row contains the following strings that identify columns in the data dictionary: